Residential & Commercial Medium Risk

 How to Address Arbitration Clauses in Lease Negotiations

-Three possible positions: First, eliminate the arbitration clause entirely and rely on the courts — courts are slower but more accountable and allow appeals.
-Second, accept arbitration but add a carve-out for disputes under $25,000, allowing small claims to proceed in small claims court without arbitration.
-Third, if you must accept mandatory arbitration, negotiate cost-sharing provisions (landlord pays all arbitration fees regardless of outcome for residential disputes), require the arbitration to be held in your city, and ensure you retain the right to appeal on questions of law.
-Preserve class action rights explicitly — 'Nothing in this arbitration provision shall prevent Tenant from participating in any class action arising from Landlord's conduct.'
+Three positions appear in negotiated leases: First, eliminating the arbitration clause entirely in favor of the courts — courts are slower but more accountable and allow appeals.
+Second, accepting arbitration with a carve-out for disputes under $25,000, allowing small claims to proceed in small claims court without arbitration.
+Third, where mandatory arbitration stays, negotiated versions commonly add cost-sharing provisions (landlord pays all arbitration fees regardless of outcome for residential disputes), require the arbitration to be held in the tenant's city, and preserve the right to appeal on questions of law.
+Class action rights are commonly preserved explicitly — 'Nothing in this arbitration provision shall prevent Tenant from participating in any class action arising from Landlord's conduct.'

 Emergency Relief Is Often Carved Out of Arbitration Provisions

 Most arbitration clauses include an exception allowing either party to seek emergency injunctive relief from a court without waiting for arbitration.
 This is important: if your landlord illegally changes your locks, cuts off utilities, or takes other immediate harmful action, you don't have to wait for an arbitration process that could take months — you can go directly to court for an emergency restraining order.
-Make sure any arbitration clause in your lease preserves this court access for emergency situations.
-Without it, you may find that your only remedy for a landlord's emergency misconduct is to start an arbitration process that takes 6–12 months to produce a result.
+Better-drafted arbitration clauses preserve this court access for emergency situations.
+Without it, a tenant's only remedy for a landlord's emergency misconduct may be to start an arbitration process that takes 6–12 months to produce a result.

-- If arbitration remains, negotiate mutual selection of arbitrator with each side nominating candidates
+• Where arbitration remains, negotiated versions commonly provide mutual selection of the arbitrator, with each side nominating candidates

-Push to eliminate mandatory arbitration and rely on courts.
-If the landlord won't remove it, carve out disputes under $25,000 for small claims court; require arbitration to occur in your county; mandate that landlord bears all arbitration fees for residential disputes; and explicitly preserve class action rights.
-Confirm emergency court access is preserved.
+Eliminating mandatory arbitration in favor of the courts is the strongest negotiated outcome.
+Where the landlord won't remove it, negotiated versions commonly carve out disputes under $25,000 for small claims court; require arbitration to occur in the tenant's county; place all arbitration fees on the landlord for residential disputes; explicitly preserve class action rights; and keep emergency court access intact.

-- If arbitration remains, negotiate mutual selection of arbitrator with each side nominating candidates
+• Where arbitration remains, negotiated versions commonly provide mutual selection of the arbitrator, with each side nominating candidates

 Example Language: Bad vs. Better